cloudwiser/recognition/README.md

 $ pip install opencv-python-headless --user
 $ pip install supervisor
 ```
-The `supervisor` install is not mandatory but is is a great solution to running detached python-based processs on Linux.
+The `supervisor` install is not mandatory but is is an excellent solution for running detached python-based processs on Linux.
-Important if you are wanting to run continously and unattended as these processes may go zombie once you logout or close your ssh session into the EC2 instance.
+This is key if you are wanting to run continously and unattended given these processes can go zombie once you logout or close your ssh session into the EC2 instance.

 See http://supervisord.org/introduction.html for more info on what is an amazingly feature-rich package.

 ##### Image upload via recog_uploader

-This is a simple FTP uploader script that monitors a local directory and copies or moves image files placed in the `OutPath` config setting by `recog.py` to a remote directory hosted on a FTP server.
+This is a simple FTP uploader script that monitors a local directory and copies or moves image files placed in the `OutPath` setting in the `config.ini` file to a remote directory hosted on a FTP server.

 See `python3 recog_uploader.py --help` for the set of arguments available and, in the case of `host`, `username` and `password` required.